 If the authentication method is EPS AKA, the authentication procedure stops here.
 (In the figure below, n=1 for EPS AKA.)

+If the authentication method is EPS AKA*, the SEAF sends an Authentication Confirmation message to the AUSF, then the authentication procedure stops.
+(In the figure below, n=1 for EPS AKA*.)

 If the authentication method is an EAP method, SEAF and AUSF exchange further rounds of authentication request / response messages as required by the EAP method.
 Each such round is followed by either a Success message from SEAF to UE or a further round of authentication request / response messages between SEAF and UE.
 (In the figure below, n>1 for EAP methods; n=2 for EAP-AKA'.)
 The authentication procedure stops when the UE receives an EAP Success message.

 After the completion of the authentication procedure SEAF has an intermediate key available.
-This intermediate key is called MSK in the case of EAP methods and KASME in the case of EPS AKA (but the name does not matter, it is just a key).
+This intermediate key is called MSK in the case of EAP methods and KASME in the cases of EPS AKA and EPS AKA* (but the name does not matter, it is just a key).
 It will be used by the SCMF for deriving further keys.

 The further steps in the figure are not part of the authentication procedure any more.
 They show for informational purposes what happens after the end of the authentication procedure (based on the corresponding steps in EPS; these steps are not known for NextGen yet).